-Outside areas and boundaries Repair category 1 Notes Boundary walls and fences should be regularly checked and maintained as necessary.
-The subjects have an area of timber decking.
+Outside areas and boundaries Repair category 2 Notes Boundary and garden walls and fences should be regularly checked and maintained as necessary, with loose and decayed sections of fencing noted.
+The subjects have an area of timber decking to the rear and localised decay was noted.
 Timber decked structures will have a limited lifespan and require regular maintenance and this liability should be considered.
 It should be appreciated that the concealed structural components have not been inspected nor have we moved items on the deck surface (patio furniture, potted plants etc) and we would highlight that defects may only become evident once such items are removed or the decking boards lifted.
-Uneven garden slabs.
+Mature trees/vegetation within the grounds of the property including Mature trees/vegetation within the grounds of the property including bamboo will require future ongoing maintenance.